saberland/saber/website/pages/docs/deployment.md

 ## Built-in Static Server

-You can use the built-in static server via the `saber serve` command, it automatically serves `public` directory:
+You can use the built-in static server via the `saber serve` command, it automatically serves the `public` directory:

 ```bash
 cd my-site